-Item 6 - Must do a minimum of 5 hours per week in the Royal Court
+Item 6 - Must do a minimum of 5 hours per week in the Royal Court Office

-Office Clause C. Mr. & Miss of Schools or Colleges
+Clause C. Mr. & Miss of Schools or Colleges

-Item 1 - Must attend all Royal Court events.
+Item 1 - Must attend all Royal Court events

-Item 2 - Must have an introductory meeting with the Executive board of your student council, highlighting your platform to create strategic plans for platform implementation to be accomplished Item 3 - Must complete Recruitment Project
+Item 2 - Must have an introductory meeting with the Executive board of your student council, highlighting your platform to create strategic plans for platform implementation to be accomplished

+Item 3 - Must complete Recruitment Project

-Item 4 - Must fill platforms through various events and community project's role.
+Item 4 - Must fulfill platforms through various events and community projects role.